opencdms-project/project-advisory-team/charter/opencdms_charter.md

 In the second phase, a common data model for OpenCDMS will be developed and tested, using the API.
 User interface modules will be ported and tested with the OpenCDMS data model.
 These user interfaces will include data ingestion, storage, exchange and quality control and production of the minimum set of climate-relevant products that are required by WMO standards and recommended practices.
 This includes storage of data obtained through data rescue activities.

-Also with the core implementation, processes and tools for migration from predecessor CDMSs (MCH, CliDE, Climsoft etc) will be developed and tested.
+Also with the core implementation, processes and tools for migration from predecessor CDMSs (MCH, CliDE, Climsoft, CLIDATA, etc.) will be developed and tested.[ I added CLIDATA because CLIDATA is the system that is the most represented in the world, and most of whose implementation have been funded by WMO. ]

-Implementation in a number of NMHSs will be undertaken, initially with those who already use a precursor CDMS.
+Implementation in a number of NMHSs will be undertaken, according to a strategy to be implemented: where the need is greatest and/or where synergies can be most effective.[As we do not know yet what would be the future OpenCDMS and who will contribute the most, it is difficult at this stage to say which NMHS will be in high-priority.
+In my opinion it is not the project to decide on that.]

 ### Phase 3: Consolidation and Improvement